Hematodinium: Recent findings from infected Chinese crustacean farms

-Research on the aforementioned epidemics show that the same parasite is able to infect multiple crustacean hosts, as amplified partial SSU gene and ITS1 rDNA regions from the parasite infecting ridgetail white prawn were exceedingly similar to the sequences from parasites infecting swimming crabs and mud crabs (Xu et al., 2010).
-Xu et al. (2010) were the first to report a Hematodinium infection in shrimp.
+Research on the aforementioned epidemics shows that the same parasite is able to infect multiple crustacean hosts, as amplified partial SSU gene and ITS1 rDNA regions from the parasite infecting ridgetail white prawns were exceedingly similar to the sequences from parasites infecting swimming crabs and mud crabs.

 Recent findings from infected Russian crustacean farms

-Red king crabs P. camtschaticus and blue king crabs P. platypus from the Sea of Okhotsk in Russia studied in late 2006 had a tiny percentage of individuals that showed symptoms of a Hematodinium infection (Ryazanova, 2008).
-Scientists found that king crab hemolymphs developed a cream colour following parasite acquisition.
-Furthermore, prepared crab meat was unpalatable and was reminiscent of “bitter crab disease” described in Tanner crabs (Meyers et al., 1987).
-Vast numbers of Hematodinium parasites ranging from different vegetative life stages were present in all sampled crab tissues (Ryazanova, 2008).
+Red king crabs P. camtschaticus and blue king crabs P. platypus from the Sea of Okhotsk in Russia studied in late 2006 had a tiny percentage of individuals that showed symptoms of a Hematodinium infection.
+Scientists found that king crab hemolymphs developed a cream color following parasite acquisition.
+Furthermore, prepared crab meat was unpalatable and was reminiscent of "bitter crab disease" described in Tanner crabs.
+Vast numbers of Hematodinium parasites ranging from different vegetative life stages were present in all sampled crab tissues.